amaarora/amaarora.github.io/index.md

 5. [Are fully connected and convolution layers equivalent?
 If so, how?](https://wandb.ai/wandb_fc/pytorch-image-models/reports/Are-fully-connected-and-convolution-layers-equivalent-If-so-how---Vmlldzo4NDgwNjY)
 6. [A faster way to get working and up-to-date conda environments using "fastchan"](https://wandb.ai/wandb_fc/pytorch-image-models/reports/A-faster-way-to-get-working-and-up-to-date-conda-environments-using-fastchan---Vmlldzo2ODIzNzA)
 7. [Inside Hugging Face's Accelerate!](https://wandb.ai/wandb_fc/pytorch-image-models/reports/Inside-Hugging-Face-s-Accelerate---Vmlldzo2MzgzNzA)
-I am also involved in hosting fortnightly paper reading groups at W&B, refer [here](https://wandb.ai/site/paper-reading-group) for more details.

-You will often see me writing about explaining research papers (mostly in the field of Computer Vision) in theory along with their PyTorch Implementation.
+You will often see me writing about research papers (mostly in the field of Computer Vision) explaining them in a simple language in theory along with their PyTorch Implementation.
 Please feel free to [subscribe](https://amaarora.github.io/subscribe) to receive regular updates regarding new blog posts.